Leslie Herod

 Leslie Herod (born 1982) is an American politician who is a former member of the Colorado House of Representatives.
 A member of the Democratic Party, she represented the 8th district.
 She is the first LGBT African-American to be elected to Colorado's state legislature.

 Biography

 Herod was born in 1982 on a United States military base in Germany.
 She moved around much of her early life, as her mother was an officer in the United States Army Nurse Corps.
 Herod attended high school in Colorado Springs, Colorado.
 She received her Bachelor of Arts from the University of Colorado Boulder.
 In 2017, Herod completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 Political career

-Herod defeated fellow Democrat Aaron Goldhamer in the Democratic primary for 8th district seat for the Colorado House of Representatives.
+Herod defeated fellow Democrat Aaron Goldhamer in the Democratic primary for the 8th district seat for the Colorado House of Representatives.
 In the general election, she defeated Republican Evan Vanderpool, winning 84.81% of the vote.
 Herod backed Caring 4 Denver, a Denver mental and behavioral health tax.